 He pursued a medical career because it married his interest in science and “compassionate care.”
 He was also influenced by his late grandfather, who ran a family practice in rural Colorado.
 (He keeps the leather satchel his grandfather used for house calls on a shelf in his office.)

-Dr. Elder is an assistant professor of pediatric cardiology and of cardiology at Yale School of Medicine.
+Dr. Elder is an associate professor of pediatric cardiology and of cardiology at Yale School of Medicine.
 His research interests include studying people who are born with one single pumping chamber (as opposed to two) in their heart and have had a surgery called the Fontan procedure to better address the long-term changes in circulation.